EskildVeren/summer24/README.md

 ## 29.08; Prettier ain't only a blessing

 I finally found a way to remove my one ts-ignore.
 It turns out that the code I wrote was corrected by Prettier, making it so it didn't work.
 At last, my code is ts-ignore free <3

+## 30.08; Checks are now a thing

+I can now check for checks.
+THe solution was not pretty, but I am getting kinda tired of programming chess.
+I think what's missing now only is en passant, promotions, castling and actually being able to win this game